 What We've Achieved:

-- 1st building in the State of Hawaii to legally recycle 100% of its wastewater on-site where a municipal sewer connection is available.
+1st Pilot Project in the State of Hawaii to recycle 100% of its wastewater on-site where a municipal sewer connection is available.

 2018 Island Innovator of the Year Award by the Hawaii Venture Capital Association (HVCA)

 1st Place National Award Winner under the Environmental Category from the International Real Estate Federation (FIABCI-USA)

 1st Place National Grand Prix Award Winner from the International Real Estate Federation (FIABCI-USA)

 International World Prix d’Excellence Silver Award Winner under the Sustainable Development Category